1898 VFL finals system

 In 1898, its second season of competition, the Victorian Football League (VFL) devised and adopted a new playoff tournament which allowed all of the league's clubs a chance to compete for the premiership after the home-and-away season was complete.
 The system and related variations were used by the VFL between 1898 and 1900 and by the South Australian Football Association (SAFA) between 1899 and 1901.

 The system fell into disfavour after won the 1900 VFL premiership, despite finishing the home-and-away season sixth out of eight clubs.
 It was replaced in both leagues by the Argus finals systems.

 The short-lived system was not widely used outside those two competitions, and has no commonly recognised name.
+It can be considered a form of the more general split season system, but with the season split into highly asymmetrical halves.

 System

 Prior to 1897, Australian rules football premierships were decided solely on win–loss record across the entire season.
 To counteract reduced public interest and gate takings when a season had a runaway leader, the Victorian Football League (VFL) had introduced finals in 1897, ensuring the premiership would remain undecided until the end of the year.

 A new system was devised by the VFL in 1898.
 The premise was that after the completion of the minor round (known today as the home and away season, regular season or similar), all clubs would then compete in a separate and shorter stand-alone competition, known as the major round.
 The winner of the major round would play off against the team which finished on top of the minor round ladder (known as the minor premiers) in a challenge match; the winner of the challenge match would be crowned premiers.
 No challenge match was required if the minor premiers also won the major round.

 In the senior leagues which used the systems, the arrangements were as follows.